tempname11/sdl2-mixer/README.md

 #### Haskell bindings to SDL2_mixer

-The raw bindings are complete, but the higher-level ones are still missing the following functionality:

-* _using external or custom music players_,
-* _using in-built effects_, and
-* _sound font support_.

-Please report an issue if you encounter a bug or feel something is missing.
+Both the raw and the higher level bindings should allow you to use any aspect of the original SDL2_ttf library.
+Please report an issue if you encounter a bug or feel that something is missing.

 ##### Install